Skip to content

 • Warmth slider changes color temperature (0–10 hardware range)

-• Warmth works without Magisk root (via GlowLightService)
+• Warmth works without root (via GlowLightService)

 • Rapid slider movement does not cause freezes